maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="print-using-expexp"></a>
 ### `PRINT USING` [*exp*]{,|;}*exp*[{|[;|,]},...]]

 `PRINT USING` is a variation of the `PRINT` statement that adds a *format string* or *image* that defines how the following expressions should be formatted.
 This can define, for instance, how floating point numbers should be printed, including the number of digits after the decimal point, or to add a dollar sign at the front.
-There are a wide variety of formatting strings supported by various dialects, as well as different ways to specify them in the statement.
-RetroBASIC does its best to support as many of these as possible.
+There are a wide variety of formatting strings supported by various dialects, including HP TimeShare, MS-BASIC-80, and QBasic.
+RetroBASIC automatically detects and supports all three styles.

 The most common variations allow a string constant to be placed directly after the `USING`.
 The string contains special characters that indicate what should be printed at that location.
 Other characters found in the image are output as-is.
 One of the most commonly used special characters is the hash, `#`, which indicates a digit should be printed in that location.
 Values can be forced to integer format using an image string like `"####`" or currency format with `"###.##"`.
 Because other characters are output as-is, a typical image mixes both normal characters and special, for instance, `"The price is $####.## per pound."`